CFA-Fintech/A-Whale-Off-the-Portfolio/README.md

 ### Create Custom Portfolio

-Harold is ecstatic that I was able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales' portfolios.
-However, we were wondering whether we could choose our own portfolio that performs just as well as the algorithmic portfolios.
-We proceeded to investigate by doing the following:
+Harold is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales' portfolios.
+However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
+Investigate by doing the following:

-1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for our own portfolio.
+1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for your own portfolio.

 2. Download the data as CSV files and calculate the portfolio returns.